 Before we delve into the different types of PR courses in Canada, let’s explore why you should consider Canada as your dream country to live in

-- Canada is amongst the most sought after countries when it comes to immigration.
-It is a wonderful country to settle in because of its scenic beauty, pleasant weather, free universal healthcare where Canadians and permanent residents do not have to worry about huge medical bills and world-renowned educational institutes.
+- Canada is amongst the most sought-after countries when it comes to immigration.
+It is a wonderful country to settle in because of its scenic beauty, pleasant weather, and free universal healthcare where Canadians and permanent residents do not have to worry about huge medical bills and world-renowned educational institutes.

 - Canada was ranked as one of the happiest countries in the world!
 Its citizens enjoy a range of freedoms and a sustainable environment wherein they can grow as individuals as well as raise their families.
 Not just that, Canada is also considered to have the lowest crime level in the world!

-- Canada has an impressive education system with some of the best universities in the world!
+- Canada’s education system is impressive with some of the best universities in the world!